zeelux/jssort/readme.md

-# JSSort
+# jsSort

-JSSort is a generic sort method that can sort an array of objects by multiple properties.
+jsSort is a generic sort method that can sort an array of objects by multiple properties.

+## Overview

+The public API for jsSort boils down to a single method named _sortByMultiple_.
+This method takes two parameters, each of which are arrays.

+- _sequence_: Array to sort.
+Must be an array of objects.
+- _keys_: Array of strings that represent the property names to sort by.
+If an entry in this array contains a _._ it will assume that this indicates a subproperty. jsSort will navigate down the object graph to find the property.
+In this version jsSort assumes all properties will be defined, not null objects.

+jsSort can sort by date, number and string values.
+In the current version it can only sort in descending order.
+I plan to add support for setting the sort order of each property in a future version.

 ## Usage